BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Foe Spear** `ACTIVE`

-A [spear][Spear], if this model is Supporting a model with an Iron [Shield], they gain +1 To Wound when making Strikes against Monster models.
+This is a [spear][Spear].
+Additionally, if a model with a Foe Spear is Supporting a model with an Iron [Shield], they gain a bonus of +1 To Wound when making Strikes against Monster models.

 </div>